 Also of interest is that Suring has more people living here who work in computers and math than 95% of the places in the US.

-Suring is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Suring doesn't have a public transportation system that people use for their commute.

-The per capita income in Suring in 2022 was $26,998, which is low income relative to Wisconsin, and lower middle income relative to the rest of the US.
-This equates to an annual income of $107,992 for a family of four.
+The per capita income in Suring in 2022 was $34,945, which is middle income relative to Wisconsin and the nation.
+This equates to an annual income of $139,780 for a family of four.
 However, Suring contains both very wealthy and poor people as well.

 Suring is a somewhat ethnically-diverse village.
 The people who call Suring home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Suring residents report their race to be White, followed by Native American.
-Important ancestries of people in Suring include German, Norwegian, Polish, Irish, and French.
+The greatest number of Suring residents report their race to be White, followed by Black or African-American.
+Suring also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.02% of the village’s residents.
+Important ancestries of people in Suring include German, Norwegian, Polish, French Canadian, and Irish.

 The most common language spoken in Suring is English.
 Other important languages spoken here include Polish and Spanish.